 He has authored the chapter Observation Medicine in Rosen’s Emergency Medicine Textbook and has published substantial papers in his areas of interest which include critical care of the septic patient and early goal directed therapy, respiratory disease in the EMD including asthma, COPD and pneumonia.
 Other interest areas include clinical indices in the EMD and improving clinical quality as well as interactive bedside teaching.

-He has held multiple appointments at NUS Yong Loo Lin, School of Medicine (NUSMed) covering admissions, curriculum, electives and faculty assessment.
-He has been a Core Faculty and as a member of the Clinical Competency Committee (CCC).
+He has held multiple appointments at NUS Yong Loo Lin School of Medicine covering admissions, curriculum, electives and faculty assessment.
+He has been a Core Faculty and is a member of the Clinical Competency Committee (CCC).
 At the national level, he is member of the Residency Advisory Committee (RAC for Emergency Medicine) appointed by MOH and is a Faculty of Medical Expert (FME) by AMS (Academy Medicine of Singapore).
 He is the lead person in establishing Observation Medicine in Singapore since 2000 with a citation by PS Health.
 He is responsible for the setting up of the first Observation Unit (Extended Diagnostic and Treatment Unit or EDTU) in Singapore in 2004.
-A/Prof Mahadevan also played a key role in NUHS’s fight against COVID-19.
-He started off volunteering at Sungei Tengah Lodge caring for our migrant friends and set up three community care facilities (CCF), for which he was the overall medical lead.
+Adj Prof Mahadevan also played a key role in NUHS’s fight against COVID-19.
+He started off volunteering at Sungei Tengah Lodge caring for Singapore's migrant friends and set up three community care facilities (CCF), for which he was the overall medical lead.